syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 </tr>
 </table>

-You can refer to the sample here to know the codes for defining properties in the Model class and popuplating the data for generating different types of column automatically.
+You can refer to the sample here to know the codes for defining properties in the Model class and populating the data for generating different types of column automatically.

 ### AutoGenerateColumns with different modes